sagemath/sagewiki_to_gh-2022-10-10/gsoc/proposal_template.md

 = Student Application Template =

+'''this proposal is an old one, see [[GSoC/2012]] for a newer one'''

 This is a suggestion for the kind of information we'll find useful from students.
 Remember - you're going to be committing to several months of work.
 The more information and planning you can provide up-front, the more we (and Google!) will have to go on when we're ranking your application.

  * '''Name'''